 5. Cool in pans on wire racks for 10 minutes.
-Remove layers from pans; peel off waxed paper.
+Remove layers from pans; peel off paper.
 Cool completely on wire racks.
 Trim off domed tops of layers so cake will stand flat.
 Cut each layer horizontally in half, making four layers.
 Brush crumbs from layers.

 6. Place one dark pink layer, cut-side down, on a plate.
 Spread 1 cup frosting just to edges.
 Top with a light pink layer, followed by second dark pink layer, spreading frosting on each just to edges.
 Stack final light pink layer, cut-side down.
 Spread frosting on top and sides as desired.

 1. In very large mixing bowl beat softened butter with mixer on medium for 30 seconds, until light and fluffy.
 Add marshmallow creme and lemonade concentrate.
 Beat until smooth, scraping sides of bowl.
 Add powdered sugar and extract; beat until light and fluffy.
 (If frosting is stiff, soften in microwave no more than 10 seconds, then beat until smooth.)